TexasInstruments/simplelink-zephyr/README.md

 # Enable BLE DFU FOTA MCUMGR MCUBOOT
 CONFIG_BOOTLOADER_MCUBOOT=y
 CONFIG_TI_MCUMGR_BT_OTA_DFU=y

+# PM is currently not supported on BLE FOTA
+CONFIG_PM=n
 ```

 The following configurations should also be applied to your project's `prj.conf`